UK reaches post-Brexit trade agreement with Iceland and Norway

 The agreement has been initialed and, subject to final legal checks, will be formally signed next week, his department said.

-Continued trade with the other EEA members Liechtenstein and Switzerland is covered by an agreement already signed in February.
+Continued trade with the other EEA member Liechtenstein and Switzerland, which is neither an EU nor EEA member but is part of the EU’s single market, is covered by an agreement already signed in February.

+(This story corrects to make clear Switzerland is not an EEA member)

 Reporting by Kylie MacLellan; Editing by Robin Pomeroy